 Most importantly, they write for themselves, using words to crystallize their thinking and their identities.
 Our emphasis on research and writing empowers students to produce work that reflects the complexity of their studies and that conveys their independent academic arguments.

 We engage students as individuals with boundless potential.
 They learn with joy and determination, mastering a broad range of subjects and developing 21st century skills critical for success in high school, college, and life.

-Students cultivate meaningful connections with faculty and peers within our supportive learning environment, inspiring them to participate fully in the middle school experience as joyful learners, innovative thinkers, and empathetic leaders.
+Students cultivate meaningful connections with faculty, academic advisers, and peers within our supportive learning environment, inspiring them to participate fully in the middle school experience as joyful learners, innovative thinkers, and empathetic leaders.

 Throughout our integrated curriculum, students have opportunities to grapple with challenges, frame problems in new ways, propose original solutions, innovate, collaborate, and present their ideas with clarity and confidence.